tcds-io/php-orm/README.md

 ### Lazy loading

-Records can be lazy loaded with `lazyOf` function, which receives an initializer and loads the entry only when any of its properties are called:
+Records can be lazy-loaded with the `lazyOf` function, which receives an initializer and loads the entry only when any of its properties are accessed:

 ```php
 /** lazy object */
 $address = lazyOf(